-- Greek yogurt has been strained 3 times removing a large amount of the water from it making it thicker and richer in flavour
+- Greek yogurt has been strained 3 times removing a large amount of the water from it making it thicker and richer in flavor.

-- Plain Greek yogurt is also lower in carbohydrates vs regular yogurt.
-A cup of Greek yogurt typically contains 8 g vs. regular yogurt at 19 g of carbohydrates
+- Plain Greek yogurt is also lower in carbohydrates than regular yogurt.
+A cup of Greek yogurt typically contains 8 g vs. regular yogurt at 19 g of carbohydrates.

 - Greek yogurt is also a great choice for smoothies or added to fruit bowls to add a kick of protein for a balanced filling snack

-- The thicker texture also makes Greek yogurt a great lower fat substitute for sour cream that can be used on potatoes, on tacos, nachos or to make mashed potatoes and give a rich flavour with no added fat.
+- The thicker texture also makes Greek yogurt a great lower-fat substitute for sour cream that can be used on potatoes, tacos, nachos or to make mashed potatoes and give a rich flavor with no added fat.

 - 1 cup non-fat greek yogurt

-- 1 cup Sweet Cherries pitted, fresh or frozen
+- 1 cup Bing or sweet cherries pitted, fresh or frozen

 - 1 1/2 tsp honey